Bira/octopus-carnival/_posts/2017-08-30-agnostic-dungeon-fantasy.md

 In a setting where any magician can learn any spell, they can also learn any of these abilities.
-In settings that use the Complex option, a character can learn the abilities for their own "style" and for any other for which they bought Magical Style Familiarity.
+In settings that use the Complex option, a character can learn the abilities for their own "style" and for any other for which they bought Magical Style Familiarity, with the level of that advantage serving as the talent for the power.
 Everyone who would have access to Contingency Casting still has access to Wild Magic instead without having to pay extra for it.

 Mana-based Holy Might abilities _don't_ go away if their wielder stops behaving